 Tiffany gave great advice to Research Ops and Research Leaders dealing with change management: “Identify someone in the research team or on the design team that can champion research and ops.”
 She also recommends seeking out leadership support as soon as possible.
 “Change happens from the top down and having that support is critical.”

 Tiffany said the participant panel they built is the most impactful thing she has done at Pendo.
 Pendo’s users are fairly easy to recruit, “but we still needed a solution for recruiting participants and needed to have a pool of users who are dedicated to research.”

 The panel Tiffany helped build mitigated the risk of an echo chamber effect that the team was experiencing, made participant management more streamlined, became the hub for all emails and communications between researchers and panelists, and enabled and enforced guardrails and rules for contact frequency.

 “Participant management is so important as a foundational piece for any research practice,” Crystal explained.
 At the moment, since Crystal is still early in her time at MongoDB, she’s starting with step 1 of the Nielsen Norman Group framework and evaluating all things participant management.

 Participant management truly is a foundational and critical aspect of user research.
 At Rally, we’ve built a User Research CRM that helps teams better manage their participants and enable researchers to do what they do best.
 If you want to learn more about how we’re doing this, join our waitlist!

 We’re so grateful to Crystal and Tiffany for sharing their insight and experience in building Research Ops from the ground up.
-If you’d like to watch the full webinar, follow this link to get it sent directly to your inbox.
+If you’d like to watch the full webinar, head to our YouTube channel.